Atul Gurtu

 Atul Gurtu (born 16 January 1946) is a high energy physicist in India.
-He joined the Tata Institute of Fundamental Research (TIFR), Mumbai, in 1971, and retired in 2011 as a senior professor, after a career spanning four decades in particle physics research.
+He joined the Tata Institute of Fundamental Research (TIFR), Mumbai, in 1971 and retired in 2011 as a senior professor, after a career spanning four decades in particle physics research.

-Early life
+Early life and education

 Gurtu was born in Lahore in 1946.
-In 1947, he moved to India.
-He studied at Auckland House, Shimla, and later at the Lawrence School Sanawar.
-He attended Panjab University, Chandigarh, and thereafter joined the TIFR in 1969.
+Gurtu studied at Auckland House in Shimla, and later at the Lawrence School Sanawar in Kasauli.
+He then attended Panjab University in Chandigarh, obtaining his PhD in 1971, and thereafter joined the Tata Institute of Fundamental Research (TIFR) in Mumbai in 1969.

 Career

-Gurtu is a particle physics researcher.
-He participated in numerous experimental projects in collaboration with CERN, Geneva, from 1969 to 2011, as part of high energy physics group at TIFR.
-From 2003 to 2011, he led a 70-member Indian team which participated in CERN experiment of first proton run at the Large Hadron Collider, known as "mini Big Bang".
-From 2011-12 he was Distinguished Professor at the King Abdulaziz University, Jeddah, Saudi Arabia.
-Currently (from March 2018) he is Eminent Scholar at Kyung Hee University, South Korea.
+Gurtu is a particle physics researcher who participated in numerous experimental projects in collaboration with CERN, Geneva, from 1969 to 2011, as part of the high energy physics group at TIFR.
+From 2003 to 2011, he led a 70-member Indian team which participated in the CERN Compact Muon Solenoid (CMS) experiment at the Large Hadron Collider.

+From 2011 to 2012, he was Distinguished Professor at King Abdulaziz University, Jeddah, Saudi Arabia.
+Since retiring from TIFR in 2011, he has continued contributions to the Particle Data Group collaboration.

 Personal life

-He married Promila Bawa in 1971.
-In 1974, they had their first (and only) child Ashish, who was differently abled and died in 1991.
-His wife died in 2006.
-In January 2011, he married National Film Award winning actress Suhasini Mulay, whom he met on Facebook.
+Gurtu married Promila Bawa in 1971.
+They had one child, Ashish (1974–1991), who was disabled.
+Promila died in 2006.
+In January 2011, he married National Film Award-winning actress Suhasini Mulay, whom he met on Facebook.